SRHarvey00/Blueberry/README.md

 # Usage

-1. Download the repo
+1. Download the repository
+   -
-2. Start listening to music on Spotify
+3. Start listening to music on Spotify
-3. Enter your spotify credentials in the txt file
+4. Enter your spotify credentials in the txt file
-4. Run commands in requirments.txt
+5. Run commands in requirments.txt
-5. Run the main.py file
+6. Run the main.py file
-6. Log in if web page comes up
+7. Log in if web page comes up
-7. Copy link of web page after signing in and paste into teminal
+8. Copy link of web page after signing in and paste into teminal
-8. Profit?
+9. Profit?

 # Fixing Permission Denied Mac